 Spike's voice rang out.
 "Don't do it, niblet."
 Both heads turned to him.
 "Buffy needs to be the one to invite me back in.
 It has to be her decision.
 Now go back to bed and let us fight in peace."

-Dawn turned to Buffy, scowled darkly.
+Dawn turned to Buffy with a scowl.
 "You stake him and I'll never speak to you again."

 "I'm going."
 She closed the door behind her.